podefr/observe-plus/README.md

 Observe+ is a library based on [Object.observe](http://wiki.ecmascript.org/doku.php?id=harmony:observe) that adds the following features:

+- fine grained observe on individual properties/index/event types
 - pause/resume to do bach updates on the model before publishing all the events
-- fine grained observe on individual properties
-- observe once to remove the observe after an event has fired.
+- observe once to remove the event listener after an event has fired.

 What is Object.observe?
 ========================